-Investment properties have been assessed using the identifiable criteria under the International Accounting Standards and are being held for rental income or for capital appreciation.
+Investment properties have been assessed using the identifiable criteria under the Code and are solely being held for rental income or for capital appreciation.
 Properties have been assessed using these criteria, which is subject to interpretation, to determine if there is an operational reason for holding the property, such as regeneration.